 Under this policy, any Dickinson community member (faculty, staff, students, volunteers) suspecting abuse of a child is required to bring all reasonable suspicions or beliefs to the immediate attention of the appropriate state authorities immediately.

 Child Line: 1-800-932-0313

-As soon as the report is made, you must contact the Director of Human Resource Services or the Chief of Public Safety.
+As soon as the report is made, you must contact the Associate Vice President of Human Resource Services and/or the Chief of Public Safety.
 These individuals, in turn, have the obligation to verify that appropriate authorities have been notified and to coordinate investigations by police or other agencies.